Python-Test-Engineer/iwswordpress/README.md

 ### 📺 Projects

-- The Community App: Developing a generic community app for amy organisation with a multitude of sub-divisions and a variety of datasources to provie the essential social network, user management, events management service and a generic offer/wanted service
+- The Community App: Developing a generic community app for amy organisation with a multitude of sub-divisions and a variety of datasources to provie the essential social network, user management, events management service and a generic offer/wanted service.

+### 📺 Useful repos

+I have a number of repos that illustrate various skills and they have a detailed README file as wel as video demos.

 ### 📺 Work tools